kcaa/kcaa/README.md

 - [requests](https://pypi.python.org/pypi/requests)
 - [selenium](https://pypi.python.org/pypi/selenium)

 All of the above can be installed via `pip`.
-If you Debian-like distribution (including Ubuntu), you can install `pip` itself via `apt-get`.
+If you use Debian-like Linux distribution (including Ubuntu), you can install `pip` itself via `apt-get`.
 For example:

     sudo apt-get install python-pip
     sudo pip install pytest python-dateutil requests selenium